Tint-sabei/online-tech-magazine/README.md

 The system is developed using **PHP** and **MySQL**, supporting full CRUD operations (Create, Read, Update, Delete) to manage data efficiently.
 These operations are implemented through a reusable interface to avoid repetitive code and ensure maintainable functionality.

 ## Purpose
-This website serves as a hub for technology enthusiasts, offering news, reviews, and informative articles.
+This website serves as a hub for technology enthusiasts, offaering news, reviews, and informative articles.
 It allows both readers and content creators to interact and engage with the platform seamlessly.

 ## Target Users
 - **Visitors:** Can browse articles, read comments, and send messages via the contact form.